Requirements for applicants:

 Successful grant recipients will:

-- View two workshops (one hour each) by the end of the Spring 2018 semester:
+- View two workshops (one hour each) by the end of the semester in which they submitted their application (i.e., Fall 2018 or Spring 2019):

 - Getting Started with Open Educational Resources (OER)